A Semi-Parametric Torus-to-Torus Regression Model with Geometric Loss: Application to Cyclone Data: Introduction

-The study of directional data involves angular variables that stand apart from conventional linear data due to their inherent periodicity.
-Such data commonly emerge across diverse fields, including the assessment of astigmatism angles in ophthalmology \cite[see][]{jha2018circular}, the timing of stock price highs and lows in finance \cite[see][]{biswas2025semi}, agency and communion dimensions in educational psychology \cite[][]{cremers2020regression}, wind and wave direction measurements in meteorology \cite[][]{biswas2024angular}, and protein folding angles in bioinformatics \cite[][]{boomsma2008generative}.
+\textbf{Motivation:} The wind-wave directional data are modeled as toroidal data (bivariate angular data).
+The study of angular data stands apart from conventional linear data due to their inherent periodicity.
+This characteristic introduces unique analytical challenges, as traditional statistical methods may lead to misleading interpretations when applied directly to circular or toroidal variables.
+Consequently, specialized statistical frameworks are required to accurately model the directional dependence and variability associated with wind-wave interactions during cyclonic events.
+Other than wind and wave directions in meteorology \cite[][]{biswas2024angular}, such data commonly emerge across diverse fields, including the assessment of astigmatism angles in ophthalmology \cite[see][]{jha2018circular,banerjee2026intrinsic}, the timing of stock price highs and lows in finance \cite[see][]{biswas2025semi}, agency and communion dimensions in educational psychology \cite[][]{cremers2020regression}, and protein folding angles in bioinformatics \cite[][]{boomsma2008generative}.
 For some recent developments on directional data, see the book by \cite{kumardirectional}.
 A particularly fascinating area within directional statistics is the analysis of bivariate angular data, wherein two angular variables are simultaneously dealt with.
 Unlike linear or circular data, it ends up belonging to a torus embedded in $\mathbb{R}^3$.
 Such a data structure is relevant when two periodic variables are jointly observed.
 For example, in finance, the times at which a stock attains its high and low values during a day can be represented as toroidal variables.
 In environmental studies, wind and wave directions, which are circular and often interdependent, seamlessly align with this paradigm.
 Numerous statistical methods have been developed to address bivariate angular data.
 The bivariate von Mises sine model proposed by \cite{singh2002probabilistic} and the bivariate von Mises cosine model introduced by \cite{mardia2007protein} are potential toroidal distributions.
 These models elucidate the dependency structure among paired angular variables, providing a foundation for inference for such a data structure.

 In a significant contribution, \cite{mccullagh1996mobius} presented the application of M\"{o}bius transformations in directional statistics to establish a link between the Cauchy distribution (in $\mathbb{R}$) and the wrapped Cauchy distribution (on $\mathbb{S}$, unit circle).
 A M\"{o}bius transformation, often referred to as a linear fractional transformation in the discipline of complex analysis, is a function that maps the extended complex plane $\mathbb{C} \cup \{\infty\}$ onto itself, while preserving the structure of lines and circles.
 This transformation is defined as follows: